QAOA - Quantum Approximate Optimization Algorithm

 console.log('Best score:', score);

-The function returns an object with three properties: beta, gamma and score.
-The beta and gamma properties are arrays of floats representing the optimized parameters of the QAOA algorithm.
-The score property is a integer representing the best score achieved by the QAOA algorithm.
+properties are arrays of floats representing the optimized parameters of the QAOA algorithm.
+The score

 Finally, we print the optimized parameters and the best score to the console.